jcwilson/falcon-epdb/docs/development.rst

 Development
 ###########

-Issues and pull requests are welcome at `github`_.
+Issues and pull requests are welcome at `GitHub`_.
 Please be sure to add or update the documentation appropriately along with your code changes.

 ************************